SuleimanFarah/sunpy/GSOC-2017-nitinkgp23.md

 * I love to code.
 * I enjoy sharing my experiences.

-Further information and details of my general interests can be found on my website.
+I am the Executive Head at [Kharagpur Open Source Society][8], which is a student club to foster and develop open source culture in and around the university.
+I have been involved in several open-source projects, in a variety of fields, including web and app development.
+My personal projects can be found at my [website](http://www.nitinchoudhary.in).

 ### Links to Pull Requests